 Aaron Murray’s Early Life

-Aaron William Murray was born on November 10, 1990 in Tampa, Florida, when “Ice Ice Baby” by Vanilla Ice chilled the radio waves from coast to coast.
+Aaron Murray was born on November 10, 1990 in Tampa, Florida, when “Ice Ice Baby” by Vanilla Ice chilled the radio waves from coast to coast.
 In the music video, Vanilla Ice rocks University of Miami gear, the alma mater of Murray’s future head coach, Mark Richt.

 Murray, by all accounts, lived an All-American life down in Tampa.
 He played all sorts of sports growing up, but eventually settled on football.
 His older brother (& former Bachelor) Josh Murray and father Dennis Murray both played professional baseball.
 However, Aaron had to go his own way.